 Tarzian owns and operates two television stations and four radio stations: WRCB-TV Channel 3 in Chattanooga, Tennessee, an NBC affiliate; KTVN-TV Channel 2 in Reno, Nevada, a CBS affiliate; WGCL-AM and WTTS-FM in Bloomington, Indiana; and WAJI-FM and WLDE-FM in Fort Wayne, Indiana.
-The Chattanooga and Reno markets rank as the 84th and the 111th largest television markets in the United States, respectively, as ranked by Nielsen.
+The Chattanooga and Reno markets are the 86th and the 109th largest television markets in the United States, respectively, as ranked by Nielsen.

 On February 12, 1999, Tarzian filed a complaint against Bull Run and U.S. Trust Company of Florida Savings Bank as Personal Representative of the Estate in the United States District Court for the Southern District of Indiana.
 Tarzian claims that it had a binding and enforceable contract to purchase the Tarzian Shares from the Estate prior to Bull Run's purchase of the shares, and requested judgment providing that the contract be enforced.
 On May 3, 1999, the action was dismissed without prejudice against Bull Run, leaving the Estate as the sole defendant.
+The litigation between the Estate and Tarzian is ongoing and the Company can not predict when a final resolution of the litigation will occur.